ronaldseoh/cs276/week04/iir_chapter11_notes.md

     - If $q_t = 0$ Then $p_t = u_t$.
     - Then we only need to consider terms that appear in the query
     - And divide the product term into the product over the query terms *found in the document* and the ones *not* found in the document.
+    - Under this assumption, terms not in query simply do not affect the outcome at all.
 - **Retrieval Status Value (RSV)**: The only thing we need to estimate eventually to rank documents
     - $\text{RSV}_d = \sum_{t: x_t=q_t=1} \log \frac{p_t \cdot (1-u_t)}{u_t \cdot (1-p_t)}$
     - Define $c_t = \log \frac{p_t}{1-p_t} + \log \frac{1-u_t}{u_t}$